patrickhuber/Pliant/README.md

 // use the calculator grammar from above var parseEngine = new ParseEngine(grammar);

-// use the parse interface to query the parse engine for state
+// use the parse runner to query the parse engine for state
-// and use that state to select lexer rules. var lexer = new Lexer(parseEngine, input);
+// and use that state to select lexer rules. var parseRunner = new ParseRunner(parseEngine, input);

 // when a parse is recognized, the parse engine is allowed to move
 // forward and continues to accept symbols.